 You do not have the right prior education for the degree programme of your choice, but you are 21 or older?
 If so, you can do the 21+ admission test; click on the link below for all the necessary information.

 The registration procedure is slightly different for applicants with prior education done abroad.
 Click on the link below to read more about this.

 Enrolling for a KOM-minor?

-If you are studying at another university of applied sciences or university and you want to apply for a KOM minor at HU University of Applied Sciences Utrecht, you can check out the HU-minorsite for the steps you will have to take to be registered and enrolled in a minor course at HU.
+If you are studying at another university of applied sciences or university and you want to apply for a KOM minor at HU University of Applied Sciences Utrecht, you can check out the HU-minorsite (in Dutch) for the steps you will have to take to be registered and enrolled in a minor course at HU.

 Did you register for a part time bachelor degree programme or a master programme?